Jump to accessibility statement Skip to content

 Chart 2.
 Distribution of male and female staff by hourly rate in £10 bands

-Line chart showing number of staff on the vertical axis and £10 pay bands on the horizontal axis.
-The majority of staff on both the men’s and women’s lines are in the £11-20 pay band, but there are substantially more women than men in this pay band.
+Line chart showing number of staff on the vertical axis and £10 pay bands on the horizontal axis

-The £1-10 pay band is now almost entirely casual workers (including External Examiners) and Graduate Interns.
+No staff were paid less than £9.50 per hour on average.
+The £9-10 pay band is now almost entirely casual workers (including External Examiners) and Graduate Interns.
 The £11-20 band encompasses entry level Lecturers and Academic Tutors, admin/ professional/manual/technical roles and casual workers.

 Bar chart showing the change in staff numbers on the vertical axis and £10 pay bands on the horizontal axis.
-The number of both men and women has reduced significantly in the £1-£10 band and increased in the £11-20 pay band.
-The change is greater for women.
+The number of both men and women has reduced significantly in the £9-£10 band, and increased in the £11-20 and £21-30 pay bands

 Bonuses